micro-manager/micro-manager.github.io/_pages/NikonEclipse90i.md

 verify the publisher of this driver software](media/Driver_warning_90i.png "|thumb|center|upright=2.5|alt=Device Manager.|Windows can't verify the publisher of this driver software")

-{% include Note text="The wizard will warn you that 'Windows can't verify the publisher of this driver software'.
+{% include notice icon="info" content="The wizard will warn you that 'Windows can't verify the publisher of this driver software'.
 If you click 'Install this driver software anyway', the driver for the 90i should be successfully installed." %}

 ## Hardware Configuration Wizard